 If you have been convicted of or have any of the following, you will never be eligible to obtain a Utah concealed firearm permit.

-• Felony Conviction or not qualified to possess firearms by State and Federal law (unless dismissed, reduced to a misdemeanor or expunged)
+- Felony Conviction or not qualified to possess firearms (prohibited person) by State law as described in 76-10-503 and Federal law as described in 18 USC § 922(g) (unless dismissed, reduced to a misdemeanor or expunged)

-• Mentally Incompetent - Must be adjudicated by a State or Federal court (unless withdrawn or reversed)
+- Adjudicated Mentally Defective (Mentally Incompetent): Must be by a State or Federal court